chelseadole/data-structures/README.md

 **Testing Tools**: pytest, pytest-cov

+## Sorting Algorithms:

+* **Insertion Sort** - *The insertion sort algorithm sorts a list of numbers by looping through each individual number in the list one by one, and (if they are smaller than the last index) swapping the two numbers.
+Unlike bubble sort, after this swap the sort continues to swap the number down into lower indexed positions until it finds the right position.
+The runtime for this function is at worst-case O(n^2), because in that scenario the list would be exactly the reverse of what it should be.*

 ## Data Structures:

 * **Binary Search Tree** — *a BST is a "tree shaped" data structure containing nodes.
 Each node can have a maximum of two children or "leaves," and all node values are properly located based on its parents and siblings values.
 Nodes to the left of the "root"/head node have values smaller than the root.
 Those to the right have values larger than the root.
 There are no duplicate values.*